Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Enable-AzAdvisorRecommendation.md

 ```

 ## DESCRIPTION
-Enables a suppresed recomendation, the suppression for a recommendation are removed using this cmdlet.
+Enables a suppresed recommendation, the suppression for a recommendation are removed using this cmdlet.
 One can remove all the suppression associated with a recommendation.

 ## EXAMPLES